 RN-BSN students may transfer credit for college courses completed elsewhere.
 We can estimate your transfer credits as soon as we receive your unofficial transcripts from every institution where you completed college coursework.
 Unofficial copies may be emailed to email@example.com.

 Wittenberg's Office of the Registrar makes final decisions about transfer coursework and requires official copies of your college transcripts.
-For RN-BSN students, official copies may be sent from your prior institution to Nursing, Wittenberg University School of Community Education, P.O.
+For RN-BSN students, official copies may be sent from your prior institution to Wittenberg Nursing, P.O.
 Box 720, Springfield OH 45501.

 Course descriptions may be found in the Academic Catalog.